 During the flurry of holiday travel, shopping, and gathering with friends and family, eating out more often is not unusual.
 However, if that ate up a lot of your budget, now might be a good time to reassess your meal plans before it becomes a more difficult habit to break.
 Keep some funds in your new budget for dining out, but look for ways to save, like packing lunches, meal planning, and value menus, to help reduce your food expenses.

 The biggest budget busters are not always lattes and lunches.
 Often, small recurring expenses go unnoticed, but they can add up.
 Scan your bank account and credit card statements for recurring charges and evaluate whether they are worth continuing.
 Canceling ones that provide little value and shifting the money could have significant impact on your budget and help in achieving your financial goals.

-Start your budget tune-up now so you can begin 2023 on a good financial track!
+Start your budget tune-up now so you can begin the new year on a good financial track!